 Students at Mt.
-Pleasant Junior High are required to achieve at a level of 80% mastery on assignments.
-Students will be required to re-do any assignments or assessments that are not at an acceptable achievement level.
+Pleasant Junior High may be required to re-do any assignments or assessments that are not at an acceptable achievement level.
 Students will only be given one opportunity to retake the assessment.
 Students must have attempted the assignment to be eligible for Redo.
 Time will be allotted during the day for re-do.